MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings3.png "Select ADD")

-5. We need to create a path to the Customer Profile entity but currently our entity (ClickstreamData: WebsiteDatabase) doesn't have a relationship with the Customer Profile entity.
-The only entity that has a relationship with our entity is OnlineAccount: WebsiteDatabase (shown below), and so we will choose it.
+5. We need to create a path to the Customer Profile entity, but currently our entity (**ClickstreamData: WebsiteDatabase**) doesn't have a relationship with the Customer Profile entity.
+The only entity that has a relationship with our entity is **OnlineAccount: WebsiteDatabase** (shown in the following example), and so we will choose it.

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings4.png "Select OnlineAccount: WebsiteDatabase")